-I have been deeply involved in CU Boulder's Women in Science and Engineering (WiSE) group since 2015, including two years as the group's president.
-WiSE is a community of graduate students and postdocs who seek to improve the recruitment, retention, and success of women scientists in academia and beyond.
-We run monthly seminars, K-12 outreach events, a coaching/mentorship program, monthly happy hours, and our annual Science Communication Symposium.
-WiSE has grown to include over 400 members and is run by a dedicated team of ~20 volunteers.
-It is an honor to work with this amazing group and see the opportunities for women and other underrepresented groups improve steadily.
+The geosciences suffer from egregious racial and gender imbalances and deeply-rooted racism embedded in its institutions.
+Combatting these inequities must be integrated into all facets of academic science.
+As a grad student, I was deeply involved in CU Boulder's Women in Science and Engineering (WiSE) group, including two years as the group's president.
+WiSE is a community of graduate students and postdocs that seeks to improve the recruitment, retention, and success of underrepresented scientists in academia and beyond, through monthly seminars, K-12 outreach events, a mentorship program, and our annual Science Communication Symposium.

 WiSE leadership retreat, summer 2017

 Arctic College students with our hard-earned lake sediment core (obtained in chilly -25ºC conditions!)

 Working with students has always been an integral part of my role as a scientist.
 I've been fortunate work with some great outreach groups, including CU Science Discovery, Earth Explorers, Skype a Scientist, and PROGRESS.
 We recently partnered with Nunavut Arctic College's Environmental Technology Program to use lake sediment cores to unravel the Holocene environmental history of a site they've been monitoring with students for over a decade.